stynerdev225/MirianiWell-main/README.md

 ## <a name="links">🔗 Assets</a>

-Public assets used in the project can be found [here](https://drive.google.com/drive/folders/1DuQ9bHH3D3ZAN_CFKfBgsaB8DEhEdnog?usp=sharing)
+Public assets used in the project can be found in the [Google Drive folder](https://drive.google.com/drive/folders/1DuQ9bHH3D3ZAN_CFKfBgsaB8DEhEdnog?usp=sharing)

 ## <a name="more">🚀 More</a>